Ebola drug in Guinea helps some, stirs debate on broader use

 An outbreak of Ebola has killed close to 10,000 people across West Africa over the last year.
 The number of new cases has plummeted but officials have said much work still needs to be done before the virus is snuffed out in Liberia, Guinea and Sierra Leone, the three worst affected nations.

-Guinea's government has already authorised the use of favipiravir in other Ebola centres where there are 40 patients.
+Guinea's government has already authorized the use of favipiravir in other Ebola centers where there are 40 patients.

 Several health officials said the drug should be given in Sierra Leone, where more than 160 patients are suspected of carrying the virus.